The best dachshund dog food is vital to your dachshund living a long and healthy life.

 Wellness Core Natural Grain Free Dry Dog Food Small Breed

 What I like about Wellness is that is grain free and well balanced for small breed dogs like the dachshunds.
 It is very protein rich with premium turkey and chicken and contains no meat by-products.
-What is essential is that it contains no Wheat, Corn, Soy, Or Artificial Colors, Flavors or Preservatives.
+What is essential is that it contains no Wheat, Corn, Soy, Artificial Colors, Flavors, or Preservatives.

 This is the best dachshund dog food if your doxie has Allergies.
 The Wellness Simple Limited Ingredient Grain-Free Small Breed Salmon & Potato Recipe is the top choice.